 It is surprising that it has taken this long for India to have a formal, nation-wide association of designers, considering that global bodies like AIGA and D&AD are familiar names for the Indian design community.
 There have been several false starts over the last few years, but the Association of Designers in India (ADI) looks like it may finally nail it.
 ADI was actually founded in 2010, following the merger of two bodies, Pune Design Foundation and the Association of Industrial Designers of India, Bangalore.
 However, it is only in the last few years that it has consolidated nation-wide operations and become increasingly active.

 A non-profit organisation, ADI aims to be a ‘network for design practitioners and students in India, with the mission of representing professional interests of the Indian design community, creating a meaningful interface between design professionals, people as users, the industry, education institutions and policy makers’

-As of date, ADI has close to twelve hundred members, spread over eight city chapters.
+As of date, ADI has close to fifteen hundred members, spread over nine city chapters.